CaliStyle/trailpack-proxy-cart/templates/product_upload.md

   custom_field: 'This is a Custom Field I use else where in My Application and is not related to Goolge Merchant or Amazon' }
 ```
+Optionally, you can upload similar metadata structures using a different CSV named `product_meta_upload.csv`

 # Subscriptions
 ## Subscription